 Move over Barefoot Contessa, Jennifer Garner is at it again with her 'Pretend Cooking Show' and this time she's giving Ree Drummond, the Pioneer Woman, a run for her money.
-Since December the actress has been sharing her favorite family recipes and cooking videos on Facebook for fans and friends to watch, and believe me, it's almost like you are sitting on a stool in her kitchen watching her cook.
+Since December of 2017 the actress has been sharing her favorite family recipes and cooking videos on Facebook for fans and friends to watch, and believe me, it's almost like you are sitting on a stool in her kitchen watching her cook.

 This is my go-to chocolate sheet cake.
 Thank you, The Pioneer Woman - Ree Drummond. ❤️⭐️🍫❤️😄 #PretendCookingShow #ididthiswithfreshnails #spoileralerttheysurvivedThis episode was shot for the new #IGTV platform on Instagram, so that's why it looks funny. 🤗. . .The Best Chocolate Sheet Cake.
 Ever.Ingredients:3 3/4 sticks butter, salted1 cup water8 heaping tablespoons cocoa powder2 cups flour2 cups sugar1/4 teaspoon salt1/2 cup buttermilk2 eggs2 teaspoons vanilla1 teaspoon baking soda6 tablespoons milk1 lb powdered sugar1/2 cup pecans (optional)Recipe:.5 Preheat oven to 350 degrees.1.
 Melt 2 sticks of regular butter in a sauce pan.
 Simultaneously boil 1 cup of water.2.
 Add 4 heaping tablespoons of cocoa powder to the melted butter and mix thoroughly.3.
 Pour in the boiling water and allow the mixture to bubble for 30 seconds.
 Turn off heat and set aside.4.
 In a large mixing bowl, combine 2 cups flour, 2 cups sugar, and 1/4 teaspoon salt.
 Stir together.5.
 Pour the hot butter mixture over the dry ingredients and stir together slightly, just to cool the chocolate.6.
 In a measuring cup, pour 1/2 cup buttermilk and add to that 2 beaten eggs, 1 teaspoon vanilla, and 1 teaspoon baking soda.
 Stir together.7.
 Add the buttermilk mixture to the chocolate/flour mixture and stir well.8.
 Pour the DELICIOUS batter onto an ungreased baking sheet or jelly roll pan and spread evenly.9.
 Bake for 20 minutes.
 Time for icing!10.
 If adding nuts, chop 1/2 cup of pecans.
 The smaller and crunchier the better.
 Omit for nut-free/picky kids. 🙋🏻11.
 Melt 1 3/4 sticks of regular butter.12.
 Once melted, add 4 heaping tablespoons of cocoa powder and stir together.
 Allow to bubble for 30 seconds and then turn off the heat.13.
 Stir in 6 tablespoons milk and 1 teaspoon vanilla.14.
 Add 1 lb powdered sugar, or to taste.
 For me, 1/2 lb is plenty.15.
 Stir together.
 Add the nuts if you have them.16.
 Pour the icing all over the cake and spread evenly.
 Devour.
 YUM.